nylen/i8042-debounce/scancodes.md

 keyup (`ab`) from the beginning of a keyboard ID sequence (`ab 41`).
 Since \ is an unlikely source of bounce, I'm simply ignoring it.

-The last guard (range check) let's me omit an explicit guard for Acks (`fa`) or the second byte in a keyboard ID sequence (`41`), as they fall outside the specified range.
+The last guard (range check) lets me omit an explicit guard for Acks (`fa`) or the second byte in a keyboard ID sequence (`41`), as both fall outside the specified range.

 # References